carsonak/bigint_calc/README.md

 ## DESCRIPTION

-This project aims to provide several functions that can be used to perform calculations on arbitrary large numbers.
+This project aims to provide some functions that can be used to perform basic calculations on arbitrary large numbers.
 The project is written in C and does not use any external libraries for it's math operations.